Shoulder to Shoulder International Service-Learning Programs

 Explore.
 Serve.
 Learn.

-Lasell's Shoulder to Shoulder Programs could be right for you if you are looking to explore the world, serve local communities, and through service.
+Lasell's Shoulder to Shoulder Programs could be right for you if you are looking to explore the world, serve local communities, and engage in other cultures through service.

 Shoulder to Shoulder: Ecuador

-Each January Lasell College students, staff, and faculty travel for 7 days to Ecuador to participate in environmental service-learning.
+After participating in a spring semester course, Lasell College students, staff, and faculty travel for 7 days to Ecuador in May to participate in environmental service-learning.
 Students learn about Ecuador's biodiversity & sustainable agriculture while working to protect Ecuador's gorgeous environment and serving youth in the local community.
 Participants should expect group accommodations in hostels, homestays and cabins (with and without electricity), and full days of intensive manual labor and reflective intellectual work.
-Preparation for the program happens during the Fall semester as a part of SVL203: Environmental Service in Ecuador.
+Preparation for the program happens during the Spring semester as a part of SVL203: Environmental Service in Ecuador.
 This course is required for all participants and covers the climate, ecology, history, and culture of Ecuador, in addition to addressing pre-trip travel administrative details and some language study.
-Participants are selected each spring through the shoulder to shoulder application process.
+Participants are selected through the shoulder to shoulder application process.

 This fall semester course is linked to two weeks of service-learning in Vietnam during the winter break.
 The course introduces students to the Vietnamese society today.
 It covers basic elements of Vietnamese politics, economic development, culture, history, language, literature, and arts.
 The experience in Vietnam includes working for non-profit organizations that deal with social problems.
 This course fulfills the Multicultural Area of Inquiry.
 Learn more by reading the blog!